matilde-garcia/GameofLife/README.md

 # Matilde's module to play Conway's game of life

-Python implementation fo Conway's game of life, as well as the functions to play it with and without the option of dynamically plotting the system.
+Python implementation of Conway's game of life, as well as the functions to play it with and without the option of dynamically plotting the system.

 ## Using the code